bbauska/CSS-Notes4Pros/README.md

 ## Section 6.2: Using CSS transform

-> CSS transforms are based on the size of the elements so if you don\'t
+> CSS transforms are based on the size of the elements so if you don&apos;t
 > know how tall or wide your element is, you can position it absolutely
 > 50% from the top and left of a relative container and translate it by
 > 50% left and upwards to center it vertically and horizontally.